kccc23/muscleup/journals/Kaining-Chen.md

 Today, I worked on:
 * Two interactive react plotly donut graphs for daily macro, and sugar intake
 * Deployment
+* Trainers

 I wrote a GraphMacro Sugar component to access food intake of the day, and counted all the protein, fat and carb from every meal_item, then used react plotly and plotly js to display a donut graph for daily macro tracking.
 In the same component, I aslo access and count the sugar calories and total calories(excluded sugar) from each meal_item of the day, to display a donut graph for sugar intake percentage.
-I also worked on deployment with Yosef, Sonny and Charles.
+I also worked on deployment with Yosef for a little.
+Then I moved onto trainers backend.

 Today, I learned some styling with donut chats on react plotly.
 I found that styling and naming items with react plotly are quite easy to implement.
 This chart is easier to make compared to the charts yesterday, since I only need to access the meals of the day, not the last 7 days.